Thomas Hill (author)

-Thomas Hill (born ca. 1528) was an English astrologer, writer and translator who most probably also wrote as Didymus Mountain.
+Thomas Hill (ca. 1528 - ca. 1574) was an English astrologer, writer and translator who most probably also wrote as Didymus Mountain.

+Life

+Hill described himself as a Londoner, who had received a modest education, although this did include a knowledge of Latin and Italian.

 Works

 He was the author of the first popular book in English about gardening — The profitable arte of gardening — which was first published in 1563 under the title A most briefe and pleasaunte treatyse, teachynge how to dresse, sowe, and set a garden.

-He went on to write other popular works, such as The Gardener's Labyrinth (1577).
-This was originally published under the name of Didymus Mountain, now generally attributed to Thomas Hill.
+He went on to write other popular works, such as The Proffitable Arte of Gardening (1568) and The Gardener's Labyrinth (1577).
+The latter work was originally published after Hill's death under the name of Didymus Mountain, now generally attributed to Thomas Hill.

 In 1988, the Oxford University Press produced a paperback reprint of this book under the name Thomas Hill.

 Hill also published works on arithmetic, astrology, the interpretation of dreams and physiognomy.